Git Fetch vs Pull: Which Command Should You Use More Often?

 Problem: Unexpected merge commits and messy history

-Solution: Use git pull --rebase
+Solution: Use git pull --rebase or switch to git fetch for shared branches

 Pitfall 2: Always Using git fetch